 Pick a great carry on bag.

 For a long time, I used cheap luggage I bought at HomeGoods or TJ Maxx and eventually I found myself roaming airports in foreign countries with gouges in the side of my bags or wheels missing because the luggage just wasn’t all that heavy duty to begin with.
 I finally took the plunge and bought a great bag and it’s been with me now for about 5 years and still looks and functions amazing.
 When I bought “real” luggage for the first time five years ago, I spent a lot of time researching different luggage companies to fid the perfect carry-on bag.
 I ended up with Tumi and it’s been our go-to travel brand for luggage since then.
 The quality of Tumi luggage is incredible and my bag has taken a beating over the years and still functions perfectly.
-My carry-on is a hard-side, continental size roller bag in white.
-They don’t carry the white anymore but the same bag is still available in different colors.
+My Tummy carry-on is a hard-side, continental size roller bag in white and while the same bag isn’t available anymore, here’s some good alternatives:

 Combine your purse and your personal item bag.